webbhuset/realworld-actor-model/doc/component/ArticleService.md

 # API Service

 Service actor for the [Conduit Article API](https://github.com/gothinkster/realworld/tree/master/api).
+Some parts of the API requires an auth token, this is provided by the [user service] component.

 ## Responsibilities

 - Load feeds
-- CRUD articles
+- Create, Read, Update, Delete (CRUD) articles.
-- Add, list, delete comments on article
+- Add, list, delete comments on articles.
-- Flag / unflag articles as favorite
+- Flag / unflag articles as favorite.
 - List tags

 ## Interfaces